-- Existing open-source MRV frameworks such as FLINT are used for commercial operations to lower the barrier to their application. - Actors build dedicated solutions to satisfy their needs yet do not see themselves as longterm maintainers.
-Software is therefore published open source. - Actors share their D-MRV frameworks for greater impact: Actors, whose D-MRV solutions consist in efficient data management tools, enable their use to other parties, either through licensing or free distribution.
-In this way, the project types are more easily replicated, thereby increasing impact.
+- Existing open-source MRV frameworks such as FLINT are used for commercial operations to lower the barrier to their application. - Actors build dedicated solutions to satisfy their needs, yet do not see themselves as longterm maintainers.
+Software is therefore published as open source. - Actors share their D-MRV frameworks for greater impact: Actors whose D-MRV solutions consist of efficient data management tools permit their use by other parties, through either licensing or free distribution.
+In this way, project types are more easily replicated, thereby increasing impact.